davekinkead/davekinkead.github.io/_posts/interwebs/2016-02-01-there-are-no-class-methods-in-ruby.md

 [^class]: `Module` does have the `:public_class_method` and `:private_class_method` methods, but if you look at the C code underneath, these methods are actually referencing `rb_singleton_class`.

 "But but..", you protest again.
-"The ChunkyBacon class has a `:invent` method that the ChunkyBacon instance doesn't.
+"The ChunkyBacon class has an `:invent` method that the ChunkyBacon instance doesn't.
 That's a class method!
 Look!"

     ChunkyBacon.methods.sort